“I’ve always wanted to make love to an angry welder. I’ve dreamed of nothing else since I was a small boy.”

 How about another: Vendetta Shark follows a guy down the entire eastern seaboard to the Bahamas, bites through his boat, attacks him twice underwater, and still he keeps going underwater in an effort to track that thing for his Ph.D.
 Common sense couldn’t get through customs, I guess.

-After the cheesy and silly-stupid Jaws 3, the series returns for one last trip to a dry well, sucking the dirt in a vain hope to siphon a few more bucks for Universal Studios.
+After the delightfully silly-stupid Jaws 3-D, the series returned for one last trip to a dry well, sucking the dirt in a vain hope to siphon a few more bucks for Universal Studios.
 The third sequel to Speilberg’s Jaws is no more idiotic than it’s older brothers, but the lack of anything original or fun somehow turns this into a mind-numbing slog through nostalgia.

 My advice?
 Just give up trying to make sense of the movies.
 They never seem certain whether this is the same shark, a family of sharks, or unrelated giant rogue Great Whites.
 They never explain why, although they state with certainty, that these sharks have it out for one specific Brody clan.
 All they want to do is set up some particularly gruesome deaths by chompin’, and give us the classic John Williams theme.